pactflow/swagger-mock-validator/docs/PACT.md

 # Pact Support

+Pact v1, v2, and v3 specifications are supported.
 This is a list of all the relevant field names in Pact and if the validation supports them.

 ## Pact Object